scharfie/dotfiles/vim/bundle/YouCompleteMe/README.md

 Restarts the semantic-engine-as-localhost-server for those semantic engines that work as separate servers that YCM talks to.

 Supported in filetypes: `cs`

+### The `ReloadSolution` subcommand

+Instruct the Omnisharp server to clear its cache and reload all files from disk.
+This is useful when files are added, removed, or renamed in the solution, files are changed outside of Vim, or whenever Omnisharp cache is out-of-sync.

+Supported in filetypes: `cs`

+### The `GoToImplemention` subcommand

+Looks up the symbol under the cursor and jumps to its implementation (i.e. non-interface).
+If there are multiple implementations, instead provides a list of implementations to choose from.

+Supported in filetypes: `cs`

+### The `GoToImplementationElseDeclaration` subcommand

+Looks up the symbol under the cursor and jumps to its implementation if one, else jump to its declaration.
+If there are multiple implementations, instead provides a list of implementations to choose from.

+Supported in filetypes: `cs`